Knowledge Management

 • What are your expectations for users?

-Additionally, you'll need to decide what content you want to keep private and what content you want to make public.
-Some things like your company's internal procedures should only be accessible to employees, while other things like your product documentation can be made public.
+Additionally, you'll need to decide if you want to keep your content private or make it public.
+Some things like your company's internal procedures should only be accessible to employees, while some topics like product documentation can be made public.

 As a final step, create some guidelines for editing and contributing to the wiki.
 By setting ground rules from the start, you can help ensure that the wiki is used effectively and avoid potential conflict down the road.